 Why do aggressive behaviors occur?
 Like all other behaviors, aggression is a means to an end.
 A child is engaging in verbal or physical aggression because it is benefiting them in some way.
 They may be fulfilling a need or desire, attempting to self-protect, or attempting to get contact and connection.
 There are a variety of internal and external experiences that may precede the actual behaviors.

-Aggression as connection or to fill a need
+As connection or to fill a need

 Do they get one-on-one attention from a caregiver?
 Do they get picked up by an adult and taken out of their current environment or away from their peers?
 What happens in other environments, like school, extracurricular activities, or with extended family members?
 Once you have determined the benefits of the behavior, you can find other ways for your child to meet that need and circumvent the aggression.

-I will let you in on a little secret: more often than not, a child simply wants contact and connection.
+More often than not, a child simply wants contact and connection.
 Scratch that, everybody is seeking contact and connection most of the time.

 Maybe a child is utilizing aggression because that is modeled in the way his or her parents connect.
 I am not even necessarily talking about a violent home life.
 Some families are loud and abrasive, and that is simply the culture of the family unit.
 There is nothing wrong with connecting in this way, as long as no one is getting hurt.